MiguelVeganzones/ParticleSimulation/README.md

 10. [Acknowledgments](#acknowledgments)

 ## Introduction
-The Barnes-Hut simulation is an approximation algorithm created by Josh Barnes and Piet Hut in 1986 intended for the simulation of large clusters of particles, such as galaxies or solar systems.
-To avoid re-computing gravitational forces, the algorithm uses a tree structure to group nearby particles and thus also force effects.
-This tree structure reduces the complexity of the N-body problem from O(N^2) to O(NlogN).
+The Barnes-Hut simulation is an approximation algorithm for the n-body problem intended for the simulation of large clusters of particles, such as galaxies.

-Generally, the Barnes-Hut simulation holds importance in its clustering abilities and reduced complexity.
-Fields such as astrophysics and engineering use these ideas for the handling of a large number of particles or bodies, as they scale well with large values of N. Without this scalability, simulations and clustering algorithms would require far too large of computational resources.
+This algorithm uses a nd-tree to cluster particles spatially.
+This allows treating local clusters as a single particle when computing their gravitational interaction with another particle that is far away enough.
+This approximation reduces the complexity of the N-body problem from O(N^2) to O(NlogN) where N is the amount of particles in the system.
+This approximation is necessary to scale n-body simulations to large particle systems.

+The precision of force calculations can be arbitrarily high (compared to the brute force computation) through a configuration parameter (theta).
+This software is not well tested enough yet, but sensible values of theta approximate the force up to a 99.9%.
+This may be good enough for short-running simulations, but due to the chaotic nature of the n-body problem it is not suit for long-running simulations.

 ## Features
 - Description of the main features of the simulation.